Jump to Section

 - Length of time using the drug

-- Amount took each dose
+- Amount used for each dose

 - Mental health status